ericytex/rehumanizr/README.md

 ---

-**⭐ Star this repository if it helped you evade AI detection!**
+**⭐ Star this repository if it helped you enhance your text!**

-**🎯 Mission**: Make AI-generated content undetectable while preserving meaning and readability.
+**🎯 Mission**: Transform formal text into natural, engaging content while preserving meaning and readability.